BirdeeHub/shelua/README.md

 sh.assert_zero = false
 -- proper pipes at the cost of access to mid pipe values after further calls have been chained from it. sh.proper_pipes = false
--- a list of functions to run in order on the command before running it.
--- each one recieves the final command and is to return a string representing the new one sh.transforms = {}
--- because the actual metatable is inaccessible, you can add extra values here -- will apply to the main sh variable, and all sub commands sh.meta = {}
 ---Allows the definition of new shell backends.
 ---@type table<string, Shelua.Repr>
 sh.repr = { posix = { --[[...]] } }
 sh.shell = "posix"

+-- because the actual metatable is inaccessible
+-- this contains the metatable of this shelua instance -- will apply to the main sh variable
+---WARNING: DANGER YOU CAN BREAK A SHELUA INSTANCE THIS WAY sh.meta_main = {}
+-- applies to actual metatable of each command result created by this sh instance.
+-- CANNOT set __metatable __index __tostring or __concat
+sh.meta = {}
 ```

 For info on `sh.repr`, see [Shell Representation docs](./REPR.md)